Publication

 2021

 New City Critics is a two-year fellowship program to empower new, fearless, and diverse voices to challenge the ways we understand, design, and develop our cities.
-The fellowship will support the development of five critics from underrepresented backgrounds through guest lectures and workshops, research guidance, mentorship opportunities, networking, and production of new critical projects in Urban Omnibus and other leading publications.
+The fellowship will support the development of critics from underrepresented backgrounds through guest lectures and workshops, research guidance, mentorship opportunities, networking, and production of new critical projects in Urban Omnibus and other leading publications.
 Through public programs and other channels, fellows will expand the public’s understanding of the value of design and planning and rebalance the design community’s focus towards building equitable cities.
 New City Critics Fellowship is founded in honor of Michael Sorkin: a fierce critic, brilliant urbanist, and significant mentor.

 Mariana Mogilevich is editor in chief of Urban Omnibus, a publication of The Architectural League of New York, where she has edited the special series “The Location of Justice and Cleaning Up?” and has commissioned over 200 editorial features from artists, designers, scholars, and writers.
 Mogilevich’s writing has appeared in publications including The Guardian, Public Books, Praxis, Future Anterior, and in edited volumes and exhibition catalogues.
 Her book The Invention of Public Space: Designing for Inclusion in Lindsay’s New York (University of Minnesota Press, 2020) received a 2021 JB Jackson Book Prize from the Foundation for Landscape Studies.
 She has taught at New York University, Princeton University, Pratt Institute, and Cornell, and was an inaugural Princeton Mellon Fellow in Architecture, Urbanism and the Humanities at Princeton University.
 Her research and public projects have received support from the Canadian Center for Architecture, the Graham Foundation, the New Jersey Council on the Humanities, and the New York State Council on the Arts, among others.
 She has developed exhibitions and other public projects on the urban environment for the National Parks Service, the New-York Historical Society, and Place Matters.
 Mariana received a bachelor’s in literature from Yale University and a doctorate in the history of architecture and urbanism from Harvard University.